ummelmann/OSEM2STA-Connector/README.md

 # OSEM2STA-Connector
-Connector between the OGC SnesorThingsAPI (STA) and the openSenseMap(OSEM)
+Connector-Middleware between the OGC SensorThingsAPI (STA) and the openSenseMap(OSEM) written in Python.
+The Connector-Middleware uses the Library Flask API https://www.flaskapi.org/.

+2020 Daniel Ummelmann